blablatdinov/pyeo/README.md

 Elegant Objects (elegantobjects.org) in Python projects.
 It serves as a quality control instrument to ensure that your Python code adheres to the core tenets of elegance, simplicity, and maintainability.

+Pyeo is proudly based on the robust foundation of [Mypy](https://github.com/python/mypy), a leading static type checker for Python.
+Mypy not only provides excellent type analysis capabilities but also offers a convenient-to-use API and abstractions for working with Python AST (Abstract Syntax Tree).
+This unique combination empowers Pyeo a seamless static analysis experience, allowing for a deeper understanding of your code's structure and semantics.

 ```bash
 pip install eo-styleguide
 ```